 Thousands do every day.
 We carry our electronic devices with us like we wear our clothing.

 But did you know that cellphones are now categorized as “goods” by the United States?
-This means U.S. border guards have authority to confiscate & search through your cell phone.
+This means U.S. border guards have the authority to confiscate & search your cell phone.
 And yes, this includes your pictures and private information.

 In fact in 2017, border guards conducted 30,200 searches of traveler’s phones according to Global News.
 This was a 60% increase from 2016.